-- (i) while the Class A-1 Bonds are outstanding, the Reserves Accounts until the Reserves Accounts Cap has been met, and thereafter to the repayment of the Class B Bonds; or - (ii) after the Class A-1 Bonds have been redeemed, the repayment of the Class A-2 Bonds, and thereafter to the repayment of the Class B Bonds, in either case until the Maximum Loan-to-Value Ratio is no longer exceeded.
+- (i) while the Class A-1 Bonds are outstanding, the Reserves Accounts until the Reserves Accounts Cap has been met, and thereafter to the repayment of the Class B Bonds; or - (ii) after the Class A-1 Bonds have been redeemed, the repayment of the Class A-2 Bonds, and thereafter to the repayment of the Class B Bonds.

+in either case until the Maximum Loan-to-Value Ratio is no longer exceeded.

-More information about the Credit Facility can be found in the section "Credit Facility".
+For more information about the Credit Facility, see "Credit Facility".